 The future of planet Earth might just depend on it, the FAO suggests: Insects are key to providing sustainable protein to feed the world.
 Earth cannot support our current reliance on meat and fish protein, and our methods of raising cattle — to focus on just one source of protein — are a key contributor to climate change as well as a major drain on resources that include water, land, and energy.

 Insects, on the other hand, have a high “food conversion rate,” to borrow scientific parlance.
 Crickets, for example, require six times less feed than cattle, four times less than sheep, and twice less than pigs and broiler chickens to produce the same amount of protein.
-Just 1 gallon of water is needed to produce 1 pound of crickets, which contains 68 grams of protein; 1 pound of lean beef, which contains 30 grams of protein, requires 2,000 gallons.
+Just 1 gallon of water is needed to produce 1 pound of crickets; 2,000 gallons is required to produce one pound of beef.
 Crickets emit far fewer greenhouse gases and 80 percent less methane than cattle.

 Plus they can be raised on organic waste.
 And this is all similarly true of everything from the lowly mealworm (an insect in larval form) to the despised mite (an arachnid), which are both edible and nutritious.